Common Bit Manipulation Techniques

 res ^= n;

-// then XOR with the other elements and indices
+// XOR with other elements and indices

 for (int i = 0; i < n; i++)